fumofumiz/tccm-homeworks2025/project2a/README.md

 the default output is the execution time of the multiplication.
 In the case of sparse the number of scalar multiplications performed to compute the resulting matrix is printed.
-In the standard matrix-matrix multiplication algorithm the number of scalar multiplications performed is N
+In the standard matrix-matrix multiplication algorithm the number of scalar multiplications performed is N^3 where N is the matrix (and vector) dimension.

 ---